SolovevDR/RestAPIForforHigh-loadQueries/README.md

 ## About

-Simple implementation of web applications implemented using the Fast API framework for REST API and RabbitMQ with using framework pika\aio_pika for worker.
+Simple implementation of web applications for high-load tasks implemented using the Fast API framework for REST API and RabbitMQ with using framework pika\aio_pika.

 Using the REST API, the user submits a task to a queue implemented using RabbitMQ.
 The worker, in turn, retrieves the message from the queue and processes the task.